 INTENTION TO SUBMIT

-Remember that you need to submit an intention to submit form to the School Postgraduate Office at least three months before you actually intend submitting.
+Remember that you need to submit an intention to submit form to the postgraduate office at least three months before you actually intend submitting.
 Full details are available here.
-This is because experience has shown that identifying four potential examiners who are prepared to except the University’s invitation to examine is often difficult and time-consuming.
+This is because experience has shown that identifying six potential examiners who are prepared to except the University’s invitation to examine is often difficult and time-consuming.

 Meanwhile you can finish the writing and revising of your thesis.
-Full information on how to prepare your thesis is available on our Doctoral Academy and Postgraduate Research Support Centre website.
+Full information on how to prepare your thesis is available on the CHS Doctoral Academy and Postgraduate Research Support Centre website.

 First you need to convert your documents into PDF format.
 This can be tricky and it is important that you check the outputted PDF document carefully, ensuring that all pages are present and that page order and numbering, text formatting, graphs, diagrams and images are all as you expect.

 You must include the declaration page in the preface to your thesis.
 It must be signed by both you and your supervisor.
 Either add an electronic signature or print the declaration page, sign it, scan it and then reinsert it into the PDF document.
 You will need PDF editing software to allow this.